apatankar22/Detroit_Crime_Analysis/README.md

 Conducted a thorough analysis of the crime in the city of Detroit.
-Did so by adequately preprocessing and cleaning datasets, and subsequently apply advanced statistical techniques to produce concrete results and conclusions.
+Adequately preprocessed and cleaned datasets, and subsequently apply advanced statistical techniques to produce concrete results and conclusions.